Constructing Query Expressions

 hasVictimAsset() cannot be performed in a Tag query, due to the lack of a direct relationship between Victim Assets and Tags.

-The keyword NOT can precede any of these nested queries, enabling you to filter on data that do not have associations with the specified criteria.
+The NOT operator can precede a nested query, enabling you to filter on data that do not have associations with the specified criteria.
+In the following example, the query searches for Host Indicators that are not associated to Adversary Groups named “Harry”:

 Finally, a single query can be nested multiple times, up to four levels of depth, such as in the following example query, which filters on Victim Assets: